Homeboy Sandman: Career

 In addition to his own releases, Homeboy Sandman has appeared on records by other artists, frequently with members of the AOK Collective, with whom he is affiliated.
 He recently appeared on Fresh Daily's 2009 album The Gorgeous Killer: In Crimes of Passion and the 2008 album For Your Consideration released by P.SO (formerly P. Casso).
-Homeboy Sandman collaborated with both Fresh Daily and P.SO for the song "Get On Down," which is featured on Sonic Smash, the album released in 2009 by music producer DJ Spinna.
-Homeboy Sandman has also laid down tracks for a series of features with RIDES Magazine.
+Homeboy Sandman collaborated with Fresh Daily and P.SO for the song "Get On Down," which is featured on Sonic Smash, the album released in 2009 by music producer DJ Spinna.
+Homeboy Sandman has also laid down tracks for a series of features with RIDES magazine.
 The track that Homeboy Sandman created for the Loud.com challenge, "Gun Control," was cited as one of the Top 25 Songs of 2009 by Hot 97 DJ Peter Rosenberg.

-On June 1, 2010, Homeboy Sandman released his third album, The Good Sun, which features production from 2 Hungry Bros, Ski Beats, Thievin' Stephen, DJ Spinna, Psycho Les (The Beatnuts) and Core Rhythm, among others.
+On June 1, 2010, Homeboy Sandman released his third album, The Good Sun, which features production from 2 Hungry Bros, Ski Beatz, Thievin' Stephen, DJ Spinna, Psycho Les (The Beatnuts) and Core Rhythm, among others.
 The first single from The Good Sun was "Angels with Dirty Faces," produced by J57.
 In September 2010, Homeboy Sandman released his first official video for The Good Sun for the track, "The Essence".

-In late 2010, Homeboy Sandman was featured as the coach in an episode of MTV's Made, which premiered in October 2010.

-In August 2011, Homeboy Sandman signed with Stones Throw Records and released his debut project, Subject: Matter EP, with the California-based record label on January 24, 2012.
-Homeboy Sandman released his second EP with Stones Throw Records, titled Chimera in April 2012 and on September 18, 2012, released his debut full-length LP with Stones Throw entitled First of a Living Breed.
+In late 2010, he was featured as the coach in an episode of MTV's Made, which premiered in October 2010.
+In August 2011, he signed with Stones Throw Records of Los Angeles and released his debut project, Subject: Matter EP on January 24, 2012.
+He released his second EP with Stones Throw Records, titled Chimera in April 2012 and on September 18, 2012, released his debut full-length LP with Stones Throw entitled First of a Living Breed.
 The album featured production from Oddisee, J57, 6th Sense, RTNC and long-time production partners 2 Hungry Bros., along with label mates Jonwayne and Oh No, amongst others.
 In 2014, Homeboy Sandman released the EP, White Sands, which was produced by Paul White.
 Nate Patrin of Pitchfork commented that the producer and rapper had "a mutually beneficial set of styles" in a positive review.
-In that year, Homeboy Sandman released the album, Hallways.
+In 2014, Homeboy Sandman released the album, Hallways.